roflanmen/django-react-app/README.md

 # Test task for BEST Hackath0n
-> Team name: based
+> Team name: based, Project name: Needz

 This repository contains all of the source code for our web app.

 ## Web App
-The app itself is hosted on Heroku.
-You can access it [here](https://based-app.pp.ua/).
+App is hosted on vercel, you can look at it [here](https://hackathonapp-olive.vercel.app/) App's backend(API) is hosted on Heroku.
+You can access it [here](http://based-app.pp.ua/).

 ## API Documentation
-You can find the documentation for our app's API [here](https://www.based-app.pp.ua/api/docs/).
+You can find the documentation for our app's API [here](http://www.based-app.pp.ua/api/docs/).

 ## Stack
 Needz was built using React + Django, backend uses SQLite as database, but it's easily replaceable.
 It uses specific deploy config, written primarily for Heroku to enable continuous CI/CD.
 App deploys on push to the main branch of this repo.